Mhertner/Bachelor_project-Human_Action_Recognition-/README.md

-# visionbased Human Motion Analysis In Gymnastics
+# Visionbased Human Motion Analysis In Gymnastics

 This repository contains code for the paper 'Vision Based Human Motion Analysis In Gymnastics' written by Sofus Konglevoll, Morten Holck and Gustav Bakhauge.